leanstacks/ionic8-playground/README.md

 When running the application, you may sign in with any of the JSON Placeholder [Users](https://jsonplaceholder.typicode.com/users).
 Simply enter the _Username_ value from any user in the API and use any value for the _Password_.
 For example, try username `Bret` and password `abc123`.

+### Diagnostics

+Many applications, particularly mobile applications, have a hidden page which displays content useful for troubleshooting and support.
+To access the diagnostics page, go to the _Account_ page.
+Locate the _About_ section and click or tap the _Version_ item 7 times.

 ## About

 This project was bootstrapped with the [Ionic CLI](https://ionicframework.com/docs/cli/commands/start).